omwadera/Football_Scout_AI/README.md

 ---

-## 📄 Documentation and Complete Architecture
+## 📄 How to get the Gemini pr 1.5 API key
 Detailed documentation and architectural diagrams can be found in the [docs](./docs) directory.
 This includes:
 - System architecture overview.
 - API documentation.